 In 2018, 144,828 babies were born in Illinois.
 Nearly 35,000 of those babies were born in Chicago.
-According to the Illinois Department of Health, birth rates are on the decline and have been for some time.
+According to the Illinois Department of Health, birth rates are declining and have been for some time.

 While Illinois does not track birth injuries and defects, the Centers for Disease Control and Prevention (CDC) do.
 According to their research, birth injuries happen in 0.675 percent of births.
 While that percentage seems low, this means that across the country, 27,000 infants out of the four million born annually will suffer from a birth injury.
-In regard to congenital disabilities, it’s estimated that three percent of babies are born with birth defects and birth defects cause more than 20% of all infant deaths.
+Additionally, in regard to congenital disabilities, it’s estimated that three percent of babies are born with congenital disabilities, and birth defects cause more than 20% of all infant deaths.

 Learning a child was born with an injury or condition is a scary time for new parents.
 Often, they’re left to deal with the situation and everything it entails on their own.
 While some birth injuries heal over time and have no lasting effects, others can result in lifelong complications.

 When a baby was injured as a result of negligence, families need to understand their legal rights and options.
 A birth injury lawyer from Thomas Law Offices can help families recover their losses after an incident and ensure they have what they need to offer their child a high-quality life.

 The Difference Between Birth Injuries and Birth Defects

 Understanding the difference between a birth injury and a birth defect is essential when looking into options to help your baby.
 However, in terms of legal action, you’ll most likely only be able to file a medical malpractice claim if your baby sustained a birth injury.